catquarks/plant-spirit-admin/README.md

 # Plant Spirit App

-Plant Spirit App is a meditation app, which recommends plant species to meditate with depending on how you are feeling.
+Plant Spirit App is a meditation app, which recommends plant species to meditate with.
 Data is collected by [Béthany](oluminousbeing.com), the only administrator (aside from the developer).

 [Click here for the Live Demo](http://comfortcat.xyz/plant-spirit-demo/)!
 Or [click here for the front-end repo](https://github.com/catquarks/plant-spirit-app), which is written in React + Redux.